100% Free • No sign-up

 All tools →

 Avalanche (highest APR first) almost always saves the most interest.
 Snowball (smallest balance first) clears cards faster, which helps motivation.
+Both are solid; pick the one you'll stick with.

 Where is my data stored?

 Everything stays in your browser.
-Saved plans use local storage — nothing is sent to a server.
+Saved plans use local storage — nothing is ever sent to a server.

 Is this financial advice?